simplworld/simpl-modelservice/README.md

 ## View current WAMP subscriptions and registrations

-Point your browser to http://localhost:8080/monitor and open your javascript console
+Point your browser to http://localhost:8080/monitor and open your javascript console.
+You will need to add `--monitoring` when you call `run_modelservice`.

 ## How to run a modelservice as two separate processes